 Miles and More Swiss Lounge

-For Miles and More credit card holders, the access to the Lounge can be purchased online, and vouchers will be at home delivery (Switzerland only).
+For Miles and More credit cardholders, access to the Lounge can be purchased online, and vouchers will be at home delivery (Switzerland only).
 Prices Fr.35-per adult.

-Since 2019, Swiss Airlines starts the Swiss program Stopover.
+Swiss Airlines started in 2019 the Swiss program Stopover.
 You can stay 1 to 4 nights in Switzerland before travel to your final destination.
 Available for booking with Hotel and Swiss Travel Pass.

 If you are traveling in Switzerland with small kids from 0-4 Years old, you can rent a Baby Buggy at Zürich Airport for Fr.5.- to use up to the boarding time, schedule here: